bttuliao/myBlog/content/career.md

                         <h3 class="title">QVC</h3>
                         <p>Software Engineer</p>
                         <p class="description">
                             Built applications to interface with external logistics companies as a result of the closure of QVC's Rocky Mount distribution center.
 Updated services to remediate security vulnerabilities, such as Log4j.
 Created a Spring batch job to create and process manifest numbers for new orders.
-Migrated applications to be hosted on the Co-located data center.
+Migrated applications to Co-located data centers.
                             <br /><br />
                             Tools of the trade:
                             <div class="button_slide slide_down">Java</div>